Thiago099/jsx-dom-builder/README.md

         <div class="tooltip">The model parameter makes the input in sync with any variable.</div>
     </div>
     <div class="card">
-        {/* you can add values to the dom that will update in the same
+        {/* You can add value to the dom that will update in the same
-          * ocasions as the model */}
+          * occasions as the model */}
         <div> Name: {data.name} </div>
         <div> Age: {data.age} </div>
     </div>
     <div class="tooltip">You can also add them directly in the element that they will update either using effect or manually using the "element.$update()".</div>
     <div class="footer-button-container">
-        { /* you can add events, using the property on: and the name of the event*/ }
+        { /* You can add events, using the property on: and the name of the event */ }
         <button on:click={submit}> Submit </button>
     </div>
 </div>

-// the $parent function will append an element to another element, in this case the body app.$parent(document.body)
+// The $parent function will append an element to another element, in this case the body app.$parent(document.body)
 ```

-## you can edit the elements after they are created
+## Editing the element after its creation

 ![image](https://user-images.githubusercontent.com/66787043/214976038-8a1d6937-6630-4e7b-bcd3-6f83f4a7af72.png)